 We tell each other, “I am trying to be more like Christ.”

 No. No, we are not called to be like Jesus.
 Jesus was God, and he was perfect.
-For Christians to want to be like God is totally misguided.

 Who is the one who wants to be like God?
 Satan.

 Satan was originally a high-ranking angel named Lucifer.
 Lucifer wanted to be like God, and it got him kicked out of heaven.